Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/TfFn.md

 We have further corrected the mistake of referring to Fig.4B and C as a limit cycle.
 We did not include the slow repulsive points that we found as they do not seem to be relevant for how the network solves the task.
 We found this structure both through the Fixed Point Finder and through the Newton-Raphson method that we describe in the paper.
 The grey lines on the torus show simulated trajectories.
 Fig.4A1 is indeed showing the output of an integrated angular velocity.
 This figure is just to illustrate the task.
 This is in addition to Fig.4C which shows the stability structures of the network for which the trajectories are shown as an example.

-> On that last point, why include details of the (standard) discretization scheme, MSE loss, and network details, when key steps to understand what I am looking at (e.g. figure A1 = output space) are missing?
+> On that last point, why include details of the (standard) discretisation scheme, MSE loss, and network details, when key steps to understand what I am looking at (e.g. figure A1 = output space) are missing?
-We included these details to support reproducibility.
+We included these details to support reproducability.
 We have now added the extra details to explain what is shown in Fig.4.

 > Figure 5A) Why did one of the finite time results go above the line?
 Shouldn't this be an exact theoretical result, yet it appears not to be true?

 This is indeed an exact theoretical result, however, our numerical methods are not exact.
-Because we only approximate the invariant manifold, on which we calculate the uniform norm of the vector field, we cannot guarantee that this is exactly the vector field that the simulated trajectories follow.
+Becuase we only approximate the invariant manifold, on which we calculate the uniform norm of the vector field, we cannot guarantee that this is exactly the vector field that the simulated trajectories follow.

 > Seemed obtuse to claim a linear relationship then show a log-linear plot, fig 5C?
 How should I see this?